International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • Macroeconomic Environment

-• Inflationary pressures and weather-related disruptions created volatility in Q1.
+• Inflationary pressures and weather-related disruptions created volatility in Q1 2026.

-• Sharply higher and volatile diesel prices are putting pressure on costs across the supply chain in North America.
+• Sharply higher and volatile diesel prices are putting pressure on costs across the supply chain in North America, combined with an exceptionally tight freight market.

-• Rising freight costs are not passed through directly but recovered through pricing over time.
+• Rising freight costs are not passed through directly but are recovered through pricing over time.

-• In North America, energy cost exposure remains relatively contained as mills generate more than 70% of their own energy, with natural gas being the principal energy input.
+• In North America, energy cost exposure remains relatively contained as mills generate more than 70% of their own energy, with natural gas being the principal energy input, which is stable now and in the futures market.

-• In Europe, the business has an effective hedging strategy in place to mitigate higher energy prices.
+• In Europe, the business has an effective hedging strategy in place to help mitigate the impact of higher energy prices.

-• Conflict in the Middle East has increased overall challenges across both regions, with more energy exposure in EMEA.
+• The conflict in the Middle East has increased the overall challenge across both regions, with more energy exposure in EMEA.

 • A more cautious consumer is being observed, particularly as inflation pressures and uncertainty persist.

-• The company has not seen abrupt changes in order patterns in either region.
+• The company has not seen abrupt changes in order patterns in either region, but management is cautious about demand.

 • Growth Opportunities and Strategies